A New Perspective on Debiasing Linear Regressions: Convex Constrained Least Squares

-Based on the expression above, the projection of a vector $\zb$ onto the normal cone $\cN_K(\vb)$ can be converted to a one-dimensional convex optimization program with an auxiliary parameter $t$ \citep[eq (62)]{chandrasekaran2012convex} which can be solved by golden section search, e.g. \citep{kiefer1953sequential}
+Based on the expression above, the projection of a vector $\zb$ onto the normal cone $\cN_K(\vb)$ can be converted to a one-dimensional convex optimization program with an auxiliary parameter $t$ which can be solved by golden section search, e.g. \citep{kiefer1953sequential}

 where $(x)_+ = \max\{x, 0\}$.
-The search interval of $t$ has an upper bound $\|\zb\|_{\infty}$ since the objective function will have a larger value for all $t>\|\zb\|_{\infty}$ compared with $t=\|\zb\|_{\infty}$.
-Once $\hat t$ is obtained the projection onto $\mathcal{N}_{K}(\vb)$ is
+The search interval of $t$ has an upper bound $\max_{G \in \cG} \|\zb_G\|$ since the objective function will have a larger value for all $t>\max_{G \in \cG} \|\zb_G\|$ compared with $t=\max_{G \in \cG} \|\zb_G\|$.
+Once $\hat t$ is obtained the projection onto $\cN_K(\vb)$ is

+where $S$ denotes the set of all active groups.
 We remark that golden section search can get arbitrarily close to the optimal value, which is good from a computational standpoint.
-If one would like to obtain the exact solution (which is desirable for theoretical purposes), one can order all $|z_i|$ values and look for $t$ in between them.
+If one would like to obtain the exact solution (which is desirable for theoretical purposes), one can order all $\|\zb_G\|$ values and look for $t$ in between them.
 Each problem is a constrained quadratic polynomial so it is easy to optimize.
 This approach will solve \eqref{proj_tan1} precisely.

-A summary of the debiasing procedure specific for constrained LASSO estimator is given in Algorithm \ref{algo_lasso}.
+A summary of the debiasing procedure specific for the constrained group LASSO estimator is given in Algorithm \ref{algo_lasso}.